 The elephant orphanage is run by the David Sheldrick Wildlife Trust.
 That’s a link to their website and you can always send a donation there way even if you don’t go to visit them.

-A Masai Mara safari is one of the quintessential African experiences to have, and one of the main reasons for visiting Kenya, if not Africa.
+A Masai Mara safari in Kenya is one of the quintessential African experiences to have, and one of the main reasons for visiting Kenya, if not Africa.

-Safaris in Kenya are slightly cheaper than neighbouring Tanzania so are great for the budget backpacker.
+Safaris in Kenya are slightly cheaper than neighbouring Tanzania so are great for the budget traveller in Kenya.
+This is perfect for arranging a safari from Nairobi to Masai Mara.

 Try and arrange a safari before arriving in Nairobi so you don’t have to spend so long there like I mentioned before.
 Otherwise arrange one as soon as you arrive to hopefully get out the next day.
 It’s what I did and had no problems with it.

 I’ve visited the Masai Mara twice and both times were the same.
-Most travellers I met had a similar experience with booking the 2 nights safari and doing the same things.
+Most travellers I met had a similar experience with booking the two nights safari and doing the same things.

 The first day you will be taken from Nairobi for several hours to the place where your camp is, which should be on the edge of the Masai Mara to give quick access to it.